bvandewe/CML-Cloud-Manager/docs/README.md

 # Documentation

-This directory contains comprehensive documentation for the Starter App, organized by topic for easy reference.
+This directory contains comprehensive documentation for the Cml Cloud Manager, organized by topic for easy reference.

 ## 📚 Documentation Structure